Differential equations and logarithmic intertwining operators for strongly graded vertex algebras: Introduction

 It was proved in \cite{H} that if every module $W$ for a vertex operator algebra $V = \coprod_{n \in \mathbb{Z}} V_{(n)}$ satisfies the {\em $C_1$-cofiniteness condition}, that is, dim $W/C_1(W) < \infty$, where $C_1(W)$ is the subspace of $W$ spanned by elements of the form $u_{-1}w$ for $u \in V_{+} = \coprod_{n > 0}V_{(n)}$ and $w \in W$, then matrix elements of products and iterates of intertwining operators among triples of $V$-modules satisfy certain systems of differential equations.
 Moreover, for prescribed singular points, there exist such systems of differential equations such that the prescribed singular points are regular.

-In Section $11$ of \cite{HLZ} (Part VII), using the same argument as in \cite{H}, certain systems of differential equations were derived for matrix elements of products and iterates of logarithmic intertwining operators among triples of generalized $V$-modules.
+To develop the representation theory of vertex operator algebras that are not reductive, it is necessary to consider generalized modules that are not completely reducible and the logarithmic intertwining operators among them (see \cite{M1} and \cite{M2}).
+In \cite{HLZ7}, using the same argument as in \cite{H}, certain systems of differential equations were derived for matrix elements of products and iterates of logarithmic intertwining operators among triples of generalized $V$-modules.
 In this paper, we prove similar, more general results for matrix elements of products and iterates of logarithmic intertwining operators among triples of strongly graded generalized modules for a strongly graded vertex algebra.